These examples refer to IPv6 topologies and were pasted from the old wiki.

 This example is for IPv6 tunnels only, and does not apply to native dual-stack interfaces.

-IPv6 packets are by default not forwarded from lan to your wan6 interface and vice versa.
-Make sure to add
+IPv6 packets may not be forwarded from lan to your wan6 interface and vice versa by default.
+Make sure that

 /etc/config/firewall to create a new zone